-A few more years later, Elton John taped a concert version (1974), too.
-Duncan was present on this second round as well, for which she was more properly billed as his duet partner.
-That live duet remained in the can for two years.
-It finally came out as part of the 1976 John album Here And There, as well as on a concurrent single.
-Neither of John's singles (1971, 1976) release charted.
-Peggy Lee's 1972 single of "Love Song" was the one to enjoy radio airplay and chart action, at least in American Adult Contemporary markets.
-Ultimately, though, the number became known to the public at large due to its inclusion in Here And There-a top ten album entry on both sides of the pond.
+A few more years later, Elton John taped a concert version (1974).
+Duncan was also present on that second round, for which she was more properly billed as his duet partner.
+This 1974 live duet remained in the can for two additional years, though.
+It finally came out as part of the 1976 John album Here And There (as well as on a concurrent single).

+Neither of John's singles (1971, 1976) charted.
+The only "Love Song" single that enjoyed radio airplay and chart action was Peggy Lee's, at least in American Adult Contemporary markets (1972).
+That fact notwithstanding, the song still became best known to the public at large in the voice of Elton John-not through the singles, but thanks to the number's inclusion in the Here And There LP (a top ten album entry on both sides of the pond).